mvccore/apidocs/README.md

 		</tr>
 		<tr>
 			<td><a href="https://github.com/mvccore/ext-auth-basic">mvccore/ext-auth-basic</a></td>
-			<td>Simple authentication extension, only to signin/signout user.
-Extension can use credentials defined in system `config.ini` or in database.
-Possibility to extend user, signin/signout forms, submit controller and extension class itself.</td>
+			<td>Simple authentication extension, only to signin/signout user. <br />Extension can use credentials defined in system `config.ini` or in database. <br />Possibility to extend user, signin/signout forms, submit controller and extension class itself.</td>
 		</tr>
 	</tbody>
 </table>